vmedwards/vmedwards.github.io/_projects/5_project.md

 In contrast, macroscopic ensemble methods have the scalability but lack the necessary flexibility to adapt to environment changes.
 This project aims to improve macroscopic ensemble methods in two critical ways.
 Firstly, we will use environment model feedback to inform desired distributions of robots performing spatially distributed environmental monitoring tasks.
-Secondly, we will leverage recent success in controlling higher order macroscopic ensemble moments to allow for small robot team size.
+Secondly, we leverage the recent success of controlling higher order macroscopic ensemble moments to allow for small robot team size.
 Together we show improved team-wide flexibility with evaluation done in simulation and experimentally.

 <div class="row justify-content-sm-center">